grem11n/cost-exporter/README.md

 ## Implementation

 In nutshell, Cost Exporter is just a bunch of control loops that use a single exchange point.
+Because everything is a control loop, when you have worked with Kubernetes long enough.

 There are three types of loops: